-Immediately before pupillage, I was employed full time as Litigation Assistant at Kennedys, a global law firm specialising in insurance law.
-I also worked part time as fishmonger trading at various markets across London.
-At Kennedys I was able to develop relationships with both solicitors and clients – an important skill when practising at the criminal bar.
+Immediately before pupillage, Alex was employed full-time as Litigation Assistant at Kennedys, a global law firm specialising in insurance law.
+Here, he was able to develop relationships with both solicitors and clients – an important skill when practising at the criminal bar.

-During my legal studies I volunteered at Greater Manchester Law Centre, and worked part time at Manchester Audi.
-At GMLC, I helped vulnerable people appeal against DWP decisions to refuse welfare benefits.
-I provided practical support throughout the process, from drafting the initial grounds of appeal up until representing clients at an inquisitorial tribunal.
-This role enhanced my ability relate to wide cross sections of society, I skill which I feel has been further honed through my part time employment.
-I take pride in my personable, down-to-earth nature, and my ability to tailor my approach to the needs of each individual.
+Alex also has experience as a volunteer at Greater Manchester Law Centre where he helped vulnerable people appeal against DWP decisions to refuse welfare benefits.
+He provided practical support throughout the process, from drafting the initial grounds of appeal up until representing clients at an inquisitorial tribunal.
+This role enhanced his ability relate to wide cross-sections of society.
+Alex takes pride in his personable, down-to-earth nature.

-Outside of work, I am a keen musician trained in both classical and jazz piano.
-I enjoy composing and producing my own music, as well as playing as a session musician.
+Outside of work, Alex is a keen musician trained in both classical and jazz piano.
+He enjoys composing and producing his own music, as well as playing as a session musician.